Posted By Anthony – Angling International

 Noel Gyger reports.
-Snow with temperatures between -2 and -5 degrees Celsius.
-Kalum River Steelhead are in the river now.
+Cloudy with showers and highs to +12 degrees Celsius.
+Kalum River Steelhead are in the river now Chinook are in the river now.
+You now have a chance to catch both Steelhead and Chinook on the same day.
+WOW it does not get any better that that!
+Guiding started April 1st.
 Note: Kalum has 4 runs of Steelhead, fall, winter, spring and summer.
-Skeena River in fair shape and fall Steelhead are still being caught.
-Zymoetz (Copper) River ~ Steelhead are in.
-Kitimat River when in good shape will be fishing well for Trout.
+Skeena River in a brown colour and fishing is difficult.
+Zymoetz (Copper) River ~ Steelhead are in but water is too high and dirty to fish.
+Kitimat River is fishing well for spring Steelhead; lots of Trout fishing available also.
 Ocean fishing for Salmon, Halibut, Prawn and Crab good out of the ports of Kitimat and Prince Rupert.

 If you would like to book a river fishing guide or ocean charter for 2016-17 you can contact Noel at, www.noelgyger.ca .